JStefanik9631/theros/content/Theros Campaign 1/NPCs/Jigrask.md

 **Party Interactions:**

 1. Was turned to stone by [[Phythaezea]] and rescued by the party.
 He laid down his weapons and bowed before the party in gratitude.
+2. Was taken away by [[Dagoth]] for a day and returned to the party afterwards.
+He has no memory of the event.
+3. Has bonded with [[Halcyon]] and is beginning to learn common.